mahela37/adventOfCode/README.md

 Challenges from https://adventofcode.com/

 The challenges are sorted by year, and by day.
-Each day has three files:
+Each day has at least three files:

 1. Input to the challenge
 2. Solution to the challenge